 Raymond Leppard’s second and more renowned contribution to the modern revival of Cavalli: a classic among Baroque opera recordings which won the coveted Rosette award from the Penguin Record Guide.

-Decca’s top engineering team led by Kenneth Wilkinson were in charge of the Argo recording.
-As with Ormindo, they elected to record not in Glyndebourne’s main house but in the smaller and acoustically favourable organ room, which was the site of the house’s first operatic performances.
-Much of the cast also reprised their appearances from the previous Cavalli album, notably the French tenor Hugues Cuenod, whom Edward Greenfield observed to be a master of comic timing as well as vocal stamina during the four concentrated days of recording.
+Decca’s top engineering team led by Kenneth Wilkinson was in charge of the Argo recording.
+As with ‘Ormindo’, they elected to record not in Glyndebourne’s main house but in the smaller and acoustically favourable organ room which was the site of the house’s first operatic performances.
+Much of the cast also reprised their appearances from the previous Cavalli album, notably the French tenor Hugues Cuenod whom Edward Greenfield observed to be a master of comic timing as well as vocal stamina during the four concentrated days of recording.

 La Natura – Marjorie Biggar

 Giove – Ugo Trama